Finally! A book that helps solve the problem of teaching problem-solving!

 Quantity: 1 available

 Paperback.
 Condition: new.
 Paperback.
 Finally!
 A book that helps solve the problem of teaching problem-solving!Learning to be a problem solver is hard.
 Teaching students how to be problem solvers themselves can be even harder.
 Some students may learn to mimic procedures to come up with correct answers, but are they really learning to solve problems?
 To become independent problem solvers, students need to practice exploring, tinkering, and most importantly thinking!!The bite-size routines in this guide are perfect for teachers looking for the interesting, engaging, and doable practice students need to become problem-solving masters.
 These flexible, modifiable bursts of quality practice are designed to get students to look at problems in different ways, spark discussion, make connections, and boost mathematics achievement.
 This collection addresses the common challenges students and teachers face when learning to problem solve byDeveloping students' mathematical reasoning and conceptual understandingBuilding students' skills with various problem-solving strategiesNurturing mathematical confidence and improving identity and agencyFortified with standards for math practices and processes, the ideas in this guide develop the reasoning and critical-thinking skills for students to become independent problem-solvers for life!
 "Problem solving intersects with so much of what is learned and taught in mathematics.
-Some of those important considerations are unpacked throughout this book in the 'Something To Think About sections'"-- Shipping may be from our UK warehouse or from our Australian or US warehouses, depending on stock availability.
+Some of those important considerations are unpacked throughout this book in the 'Something To Think About sections'"-- Shipping may be from our Sydney, NSW warehouse or from our UK or US warehouse, depending on stock availability.
 Seller Inventory # 9781071888261

 Quantity: 1 available